yeonsoochung/heat-sensor-dash-app/README.md

 The project stakeholders were a PhD student and his advisor at Indiana University Bloomington's Informatics Department.
 Our project sponsors installed heat sensor throughout the Bloomington campus, which measure temperature, relative humidity, and dew point.
 The "urban heat island" effect is a phenomenon where urban areas experience significantly warmer temperatures than their rural counterparts, so, with the help of these sensors, the sponsors are interested in understanding the impact of heat in urban spaces.
 The sensors were placed in locations of varying exposure to radiation; e.g., a shaded area by a river, an open parking lot, a field, etc.

-There were a few project objectives; among them was to enhance an existing dashboard with interactive features, which was my focus.
+There were a few project objectives; among them was to enhance an existing dashboard with interactive features.
+This was my focus.
 Through this project, I learned how to create visualizations with Python's Plotly and Dash libraries.
 Per the sponsors' requests, I implemented the following features:

 - Interactivity between the map and the time series chart so that if the user clicks on a sensor location (or multiple locations), the time series chart will plot only the selected sensor’s data points.
 - Interactivity works smoothly with different parameter inputs.